Intrinsic training dynamics of deep neural networks: Dynamics of over-parameterized models

-{determined by the initialization $\x_0$.
-This holds true {\em for any function $f$ such that} $\ell = f \circ \phi$ (hence, in machine learning: for any task/loss and any dataset, provided that the neural network model is (locally) factorized via $\phi$).}
+\RG{determined by $\x_0$.
+This holds true {\em for any function $f$ such that} $\ell = f \circ \phi$ (hence, in machine learning: for any task/loss and any dataset, provided that the network model is (locally) factorized via $\phi$).}